 Supported Output Devices

 The Verkada BP41 has 2x 12V programmable alarm outputs, with a max power draw of 1 amp each.
 The most common output devices are sirens, bells, and strobe lights that are activated when an alarm is raised.
 From Command, users can select outputs to turn on in response to an alarm.
 When an alarm is raised, the panel supplies power to those outputs.
 Multiple output devices can be wired in parallel so that activating a single output can turn on several devices simultaneously.

 The alarm panel also has 6 auxiliary terminals to provide constant 12V DC power.
-Max current draw for all AUX outputs combined is 2 amps.
+The max current draw for all AUX outputs combined is 2 amps.
 These auxiliary terminals are most often used to provide power to motion sensors, glass break sensors, and leak detectors.